Dave Alvin & the Guilty Men

 number cranks the pace back up.
 The whole piece fits

-together so marvelously thats it hard to believe nine
+together so marvelously that’s it hard to believe nine

 minutes elapse before the "Jubilee Train" reprise.